October 6, 2021, 12:00 ET: CWRA Ontario Branch Webinar: Water and Climate Change

 Heather has been with WWF-Canada since 2012.
 Prior to her role on the Restoration and Regeneration team, she worked with the freshwater, climate and energy, conservation science and practice, strategic partnerships, and major gifts teams.

 Before working with WWF, Heather’s Masters research built on her time spent working at the Royal Botanical Gardens.
 It focused on the efficacy of voluntary initiatives designed to prevent invasive horticultural plant species introductions.

 Rachel Arsenault – York University

 Rachel Arsenault is fish clan from Wiikwemkoong Unceded First Nation on Manitoulin Island (Mnidoo Mnising).
-She works as an Advisor for Coeuraj Canada, a Graduate Research Assistant for the Conservation Through Reconciliation Partnership Project based out of Guelph University and she is currently enrolled in her second year of PhD studies in the Environmental Studies PhD program at York University.
+She works as an Advisor for Coeuraj Canada, a Graduate Research Assistant for York University, and she is currently enrolled in her second year of PhD studies in the Environmental Studies PhD program at York University.
 While she was completing her Masters degree, she was made first author on two collaborative projects with her Decolonizing Water colleagues which can be found here (Global Environmental Politics) and here (MDPI – Water).
 She is also the sole author of Water Insecurity in Ontario First Nations: An Exploratory Study on Past Interventions and the Need for Indigenous Water Governance.

 This webinar will be recorded, and everyone who registers will get a copy of the recording.

 Sponsorship for this event is provided by Resilient Consulting.